Twins place 3B Gonzalez on IL

 Minnesota Twins third baseman/outfielder Marwin Gonzalez was placed on the 10-day injured list Wednesday with a strained right hamstring.

-Gonzalez suffered the injury during Tuesday's 17-inning triumph over the Boston Celtics.
+Gonzalez suffered the injury during Tuesday's 17-inning triumph over the Boston Red Sox.
 He was pinch-hit for by Max Kepler in the sixth inning due to the injury.

 Gonzalez is batting .255 with nine homers and 26 RBIs in 63 games for the Twins.